MarcosFP97/search-verify-simulation/README.md

 All the main files of this repository are under 'src/' folder:

-- data: it contains two csv files: the corpus of articles used in the simulation and a list of newsguard scores for several domains.
+- data: it contains three csv files: the corpus of articles used in the simulation, a list of newsguard scores for several domains and the actual Aslett's experiments search data.
 - sim.py: main file that models the entire simulation process.
 - figs/plot.py: script that generates Fig. 4 in the paper for evaluating NewsGuard Scores at different rank positions.
 It also runs stats tests at this different rank positions.
 - tests: folder that contains tests scripts for using Llama.
 - sim_output: output of the simulations evaluated in the paper.
 - analysis/stats_tests.py: script for computing the statistical tests reported in the paper.
+- traditional_sim_methods: as referred in Section 4.1, we tested traditional simulation and newer simulation approaches, including methods oriented to sample queries from classic language models and neural techniques based on docT5query and keyBERT.
+However, they tended to produce queries drifting away from the topic of the source of the article.

 ## PREREQUISITES